 Here is where new, innovative technology can give marketers a leg up over the competition.
-Marketing platforms that uncover hidden consumer insights allow marketing teams to predict buyer behaviors, reactions, and even industry trends.
+Marketing platforms that uncover hidden consumer insights allow marketing teams to predict buyer behaviours, reactions, and even industry trends.
 The key is asking the right questions, which the ideal marketing platform can identify.

 4. Does my marketing platform go beyond simply providing data, to helping me interpret it and easily take action?

 While a marketing team’s current platform (or platforms) may present them with impressive data sets, what good are the numbers without a plan of action?
-Comprehensive marketing platforms allow B2C marketers to understand the data, and then take action to optimize current campaigns and formulate new strategies.
+Comprehensive marketing platforms allow B2C marketers to understand the data, and then take action to optimise current campaigns and formulate new strategies.

 5. Is my marketing platform actually making my job easier and my customers’ lives better?

-Being customer-centric is one of the most critical overarching philosophies any organization can commit to.
+Being customer-centric is one of the most critical overarching philosophies any organisation can commit to.
 A customer-centric commitment should be embraced in every project, campaign, message, and, perhaps most critically, every piece of technology your team uses.